skshenoy/reddit_classification/README.md

 My overall takeaway is that I'm impressed by the model's performance in part two recognizing how people talk *about* assholes, considering how simple the methodology was (using just a bag-of-words approach and losing almost all semantic context).
 Perhaps unsurprisingly part one had much worse results, which could be attributed to how much less input there was (one post versus up-to-500 comments) and/or to how people tell stories when they suspect that they're actually the bad guy -- there's a lot of context/information left out until commenters ask for it or point inconsistencies out, and there's often a lot of indirect/obfuscating language and passive voice as well.
 It's probably telling that one of the words that occurred the most during the EDA of `asshole` posts was "technically".

-My code and workflow are documented in the two 2B notebooks, where one is an overview of the best-performing models and the other a full rundown of all the models and sets of parameters I tried out.
+My code and workflow are documented in the two 2B notebooks, where [one is an overview of the best-performing models](./2B-Updated.%20Classification%20-%20Assholery%20(BEST).ipynb) and the other [a full rundown of all the models and sets of parameters I tried out](./2B-Updated.%20Classification%20-%20Assholery%20(FULL).ipynb).

 ### Part 2C: Bots